 As mentioned above, Etherscan is an Ethereum-based blockchain explorer.
 Aside from offering a peek into the advantages of blockchain technologies, Etherscan also provides an insightful look at the status of transactions, gas fees, smart contracts and dapp content.
 Etherscan is the tool that leverages blockchain's transparent nature.

 Acting as a search engine and source of blockchain information, one doesn't need an account to access anything.
 However, users can create an account in order to access extra functionalities associated with their Ethereum portfolio, such as developer tools, enabling notifications for incoming transactions, and creating data feeds.
-Whether you're investing in a dapp, monitoring a wallet, or depositing funds to a blockchain-based game, all activity can be tracked through this browser-based service.
+Whether you're utilising a dapp, monitoring a wallet, or depositing funds to a blockchain-based game, all activity can be tracked through this browser-based service.

 Why is Etherscan popular?